rossprogram/rossprogram.github.io/students/faq.md

 ### Where do the students live?

-Students live in one of the dormitories on the campus of Ohio Dominican University in Columbus.
-Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area.
+Students at Ross/USA will live in a dormitory on the campus of Ohio Dominican University in Columbus.
+Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area. <br>
+Students at Ross/Asia will live in a dormitory on the campus of Jiangsu Aviation Technical College.

 ### What is the mailing address?

-The mailing address for Ross Program participants is:
+The mailing address for Ross/USA Program participants is:

   (participant's name)
   Ross Math Program